 Research shows that racialized populations lack access to culturally safe care, face implicit bias and overt racism from care providers and health systems, and experience higher rates of complications and infant/maternal mortality as a result.
 The intergenerational impacts of settler-colonial violence on the reproductive health and rights of Indigenous communities in Canada are omnipresent; from forced and coerced sterilizations, to high rates of Indigenous children in care across the country.

 Barriers also exist for 2SLGBTQIA+ identified individuals and families seeking out and accessing quality care.
 Care providers and care settings that are truly inclusive and gender-affirming are still scarce in many communities.

 In the context of reproductive healthcare, disrespect and discrimination are forms of violence.
 Whether you’ve witnessed or experienced microaggressions, off-hand comments, or blatant bigotry, your experiences count.

-Obstetric Justice is about much more than the freedom to plan our own families.
+Obstetric Justice is about much more than agency over our own bodies during pregnancy and childbirth.
 It's about dignity, autonomy, and self-determination in all stages of our reproductive lives.

 Though the medical community is slow to change, we believe that change can happen if we speak up together!

 The results of our independent patient feedback survey for St. Joseph's Health Centre, Toronto are now available: